shibino-developer/shibino-developer/README.md

 # Shibino P Abraham

 ## Summary
-Aspiring Python Developer with a robust academic foundation in Computer Science and practical internship exposure in Python Full Stack Web Development.
+Aspiring Python Developer with a robust academic foundation in Computer Science and practical exposure in Python Full Stack Web Development.
 Certified in Python, React, and Web Application Development, with a keen enthusiasm to leverage technical proficiency in Python, web development, and database management to propel project achievements.

 ## Education
 - **Python Full Stack Development** (2020 - 2021)